GermanBrainRot/Project-Galileo/README.md

 ## Road To Formalization

-From these sources of philosophical inspiration, I wrote a [scientific article](https://github.com/GermanBrainRot/Project-Galileo/blob/for-western-audiences/LaTeX/ProjectGalileo.pdf) that I am currently trying to place on ArXiv (but there is a greater rewrite pending at the moment).
-Walking you through it all here would distract too much from philosophy, so let me just give you some important way stations.
+From these sources of philosophical inspiration, I attempted to write a [scientific article](https://github.com/GermanBrainRot/Project-Galileo/blob/for-western-audiences/LaTeX).
+As of the time of writing these lines, I have become aware of a technical problem.
+I know exactly how to fix it, but to make the article fly on arxiv, I will have to do a complete rewrite which I am unable to do within my self-imposed deadline for *this* publication.
+I will leave the article *with* the technical flaw at the location that the link points to for the reader interested how I developed my ideas.
+And yep: it's part of this very git repo!
+If my ideas are as interesting for the scientific community (once I worked them out properly) as I think they should be, this may be a treasure for future historians.

+Just a small teaser:

 - I found out that there is a way to define *dynamically* when an interaction actually occurs.

 ![](x-marks-the-spot.jpg)

-- I learned in what way the Born rule can be used to aggregate *wave functions* in different "worlds".
+- I learned in what way the Born rule can branch *wave functions* into different "worlds".
 My worlds are *not* the traditional "Many Worlds" though.
 They only "exist" as unrealized potential in the future, that is, they are a prediction.
-Once something happens, it becomes part of the past.
+Once something happens, it becomes part of a definite past that eventually everyone we could possibly interact with will agree on.

 ![](Bourne.png)